 13 Consider a router-based VPN if you have multiple devices

 If you’ve got multiple devices and a consistent need for VPN across all of them, configuring Surfshark on a capable router can be more efficient than per-device VPN, especially on busy networks.
 This does add setup complexity, but it can provide a more uniform speed experience.
-How to use proton vpn with microsoft edge for maximum online privacy and security
+Where is nordvpn really based unpacking the hq and why it matters for privacy, jurisdiction, security, and user trust 2026

 Intermediate and advanced optimizations